Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - **Edit Categories** (`edit_category.html`)

 The add categories page allows the website admin to edit an existing category.
 All categories can be selected from the drop-down in the recipe form.
 The name of the category will be updated in the collection.

+- **About** (`about.html`)

+The 'About' page was created towards the end of development.
+This page provides more detailed information about the purpose of the application and the different components involved.
+It also lists frequently asked questions in a collapsible menu.

 <span id="wireframes"></span>